Choose a Non-Degree Program

-Certificate in Biblical Counseling
+Certificate in Christian Counseling (CCC)

-The Certificate in Biblical Counseling program provides an opportunity for those in a wide range of ministry service to bring current counseling skills to their ministries that will help people to grow and change.
+The Certificate in Christian Counseling program provides an opportunity for those in a wide range of ministry service to bring current counseling skills to their ministries that will help people to grow and change.
 In addition to those who wish to examine the possibility of a future MA in Counseling degree, others who will benefit include pastors, church leaders, pregnancy counseling volunteers, crisis hotliners, educators, those in a social service environment, and anyone with a desire to explore counseling from a biblical perspective.

 Certificate in Missional Theology